Updated 28th April 2021

-Australia has a mental health crisis.
+The Australian Mental Health Crisis: A system failure in need of treatment Australia has a mental health crisis.
 Despite a number of national mental health plans and a decade of changes to public mental health services, individuals, patients, families, carers and support groups from all around Australia are saying that the care of mentally ill individuals is a disgrace.
-The experience of these groups is backed up by recent reports into the state of mental health nationwide (see recent “Not for Service” report and the Senate Select Committee report on mental health).
+The recent reports into the state of mental health nationwide (see recent “Not for Service” report and the Senate Select Committee report on mental health), and the Royal Commission into the Mental Health System in Victoria backs up the experience of these groups.
 This crisis primarily affects public mental health services.

 Causes of the crisis

 In my opinion the problems in mental health stem from the following difficulties.

 There are not enough mental health services to meet the needs of patients.
 This leads to rationing.
 In the current situation resources are so limited that rationing has to be tightened to extreme degrees and as a result only the most severely ill patients are offered treatment.
 Other patients who are very ill but fall under the rationing threshold may not get appropriate care.
 This rationing is most acutely felt when decisions are made to admit patients to psychiatric inpatient care from hospital emergency departments, when decisions are made to discharge patients from inpatient care, and when decisions are made to determine which patients are offered intensive case management by community mental health clinics.